A Possible Cold Imprint of Voids on the Microwave Background Radiation: Simulations

 \subsection{Simulations of ISW}

-For each simulation box, we follow the algorithm presented by \citet{Cai10} to compute the time derivative of the potential $\dot\Phi$ using particle data.
+For each simulation box, we follow the algorithm presented by \citet{Cai10} [see also \citep{Seljak96,Smith2009, Nadathur2012, HM12}] to compute the time derivative of the potential $\dot\Phi$ using particle data.
 This can be achieved by computing $\dot\Phi$ in Fourier space using

 where $\vec p(\vec k,t)$ is the Fourier transform of the momentum density divided by the mean mass density, $\vec p(\vec x,t)=[1+\delta(\vec x,t)]\vec v(\vec x,t)$, and $\delta(\vec k, t)$ is the Fourier transform of the density contrast. $H_0$ and $\Omega_{\rm m}$ are the present values of the Hubble and matter density parameters.
 The inverse Fourier transform of the above yields $\dot\Phi$ in real space on 3D grids.
 The integration of $\dot\Phi$ along the line of sight yields the full ISWRS temperature fluctuation